Image 1 of 12

 Native Range

-Native to southeastern Europe and the Middle East, including Greece, Turkey, Lebanon, Israel, and Syria.
-Grows in rocky woodland margins, scrublands, and hillsides in soils that are moist in winter and spring and dry in summer.
-Commonly found at elevations of 300–5,000 feet (90–1,500 m).Suggested Uses
+Native to southeastern Europe and the eastern Mediterranean, including Greece, Turkey, and the Levant, where it grows on rocky slopes and woodland edges that are damp in winter and spring and bake dry in summer, from about 300 to 5,000 feet (90-1,500 m).Suggested Uses

 Appearance